Humanitarian Distinction Award

-What is the procedure for going to and completion of the community service?
+What is the procedure for going to and completion of community service?

 2. A form must be submitted each and every time hours of service are performed.

-3. The form must be turned into Mrs. Karalus in Room 257 within one week of service date.
+3. The form must be turned in to Mrs. Karalus in Room 257 within one week of the service date.
 Forms not submitted on time may not earn credit.
-Only original, paper forms will be accepted.
+Only original paper forms will be accepted.

 4. The community service form must be completely filled out.
 Forms without appropriate signatures or with incomplete headings or phone numbers will not be accepted and will be returned.